 Most courses are taught during the three 12-week quarters that make up the academic year.
-However, predoctoral students are strongly encouraged to continue their research throughout the summer quarter.
+However, doctoral-level students are required to continue their research throughout the summer quarter.
 They are entitled to at least two weeks' annual vacation (in addition to Institute holidays), but they should arrange their vacation schedules with their research advisers early in each academic year.
 Any questions should be referred to the dean of graduate studies.